joelek/atlas/readme.md

 * Give modules better names.
 * Consider adding secondary jump table to BlockHandler.
 * Decide on StoreManager.filter() being internal or external.
+* Defer decoding of records until record is filtered and ordered.